-Validate your facilitation experience with a micro-credential
+Validate your facilitation experience with a Micro-credential

 This micro-credential requires critical reflection, using a case study from your current practice to identify and apply the competencies involved.
 This is more than just something to add to your resume.
 This is self-directed learning, but Inspiring Communities facilitators will support you through the process of developing your practice.